Beyond-Notability/bn_framework/docs/education-year.md

     				"year of birth": (d) => `${d}`,
     			},
   				anchor: "right",
+  				dx: -3,
   		  }
     	}), // /dot

-    	// only show one tip at a time, less mess.
-    	// TODO but now if you have educated/degree in the same year it only shows degree.
+    	// only show one tip at a time, less mess. but if you have educated/degree in the same year it only shows degree.
+    	// try X or Y variant.
+NOT X! bad things!
+Y doesn't solve the problem and behaviour can be slightly confusing. pointer without X/Y is most precise, just not quite precise enough...
+    	// separated but...
-    	// could filter and have separate educated/degrees? but probably have collision problems again.
+    	// could filter and have separate educated/degrees? (might want that inthe end anyway...) but will almost certainly have collision problems again.
+    	// it could be something unintuitive like options for the point mark (padding/margin etc), not the tip/pointer. "only the point closest to the pointer is rendered" - so where it thinks the edges of the point are might be crucial
-      // problem seems to be how far around a dot the tip works; could "padding" be reduced?
+      // is the problem how far around a dot the tip works; could padding/margin be reduced? if so then might be fixable within dot and not need separate pointer stuff at all. but i don't think it is. in examples, precision is tight.
-      // or maybe the problem is that it treats the rule as its middle spot, not the dots. ? even if you use dx. could ?px work instead?
+      // maybe the problem is what it thinks is the middle spot. think about where it puts the pointer arrow. it's not the offset dots. even if you use dx. could ?px work instead?
+      //have a feeling i tried to use dy with a variable and it didn't work. it moves with a fixed number so if you separate the degrees/education into different tips you *might* fix this problem. ?
+      // i think it's working better now you've got the anchors pointing different directions as well. only thing is when there's two they hide the timeline itself what if you move them up as well? but too much space makes confusing situations... i wonder if more dx would be good or bad... overlaps; apart from the weirdness it doesn't really solve the problem because now you can see there are two tips but you can still only read the top one ok change anchor position fixes that. is it possible to get rid of the pointy bit? that sort of makes you expect the point to be next to the dot it refers to. the px/py example doesn't have pointy bits or a box either... ahh it's just Pointer, not Tip. hmm.
+      // The px and py channels may be used to specify pointing target positions independent of the displayed mark. px and py = completely fixed. but cna use px and y / x and py. however i think not quite right for this chart
+      //they seem sort of confused almost? can get them showing when nowehre near the dot (will show for dots on person above or below, even when nowhere near on X axis). and sometimes seem to freeze. and they didn't do that when single.

+      // TOOLTIPS

+      // tip degrees
     	Plot.tip(data, Plot.pointer({
     			x: "year",
     			y: "person_label", // can you really not give this a label?
     			//title: "person_label", // *only* shows person_label.
+      	filter: (d) =>  d.year_type !="filled"  &	d.src=="degrees",
-    			filter: (d) => d.year_type !="filled", // no tips on filled years! anchor:"right",
+    			//filter: (d) => d.year_type !="filled", // no tips on filled years! anchor:"top-left",
-    			dx:-6,
+    			//frameAnchor:"right",
+    			dx:6,
+    			dy:6,
     			channels: {
       		//woman: "person_label",
     			"event type":"src",